-Fast forward nearly 5 years as we introduce Storage Pod 4.0 and a completely new way of attaching 45 drives to the motherboard.
-The 5-drive backplanes are gone, replaced by individual direct wire SATA/Power connectors.
-In concert with this we replaced the three 4-port SATA cards with two high performance 40-port HighPoint Rocket 750 cards delivering SATA 3 throughput.
+Fast forward nearly five years as we introduce Storage Pod 4.0 and a completely new way of attaching 45 drives to the motherboard.
+The five-drive backplanes are gone, replaced by individual direct wire SATA/Power connectors.
+In concert with this, we replaced the three four-port SATA cards with two high performance 40-port HighPoint Rocket 750 cards delivering SATA 3 throughput.
 Simpler to build and maintain, and seriously fast.

-When we designed Storage Pods 2.0 and 3.0 our goal was to reduce the total cost per GB to store data.
-Pod 2.0 was great, but when the Thailand Drive Crisis pushed up hard drive prices we struggled to lower the cost of Storage Pod 3.0.
-With Storage Pod 4.0 we are pleased to announce it delivers 180TB of storage for just $0.051 per GB — our lowest cost per GB to date.
+When we designed Storage Pods 2.0 and 3.0 our goal was to reduce the total cost per gigabyte to store data.
+Pod 2.0 was great, but when the Thailand Drive Crisis pushed up hard drive prices, we struggled to lower the cost of Storage Pod 3.0.
+With Storage Pod 4.0, we are pleased to announce it delivers 180TB of storage for just $0.051 per gigabyte—our lowest cost per gigabyte to date.

 Here’s a video highlighting some of the new features in Storage Pod 4.0.

-Screaming Fast SATA Cards — Storage Pod 4.0 uses two HighPoint Rocket 750 cards replacing the previous 3 SATA cards.
+Screaming Fast SATA Cards: Storage Pod 4.0 uses two HighPoint Rocket 750 cards replacing the previous three SATA cards.
 Each Rocket 750 supports 40 directly connected SATA device channels via ten 6 Gbps Mini-SAS ports.
-The Rocket 750 card connects to the motherboard via an 8x PCIe 2.0 connection that supports 8 parallel “lanes” to the motherboard.
-Currently we are seeing a 4 to 5 times performance improvement in throughput when using this set up versus Storage Pod 3.0.
+The Rocket 750 card connects to the motherboard via an 8x PCIe 2.0 connection that supports eight parallel “lanes” to the motherboard.
+Currently, we’re seeing a four to five times performance improvement in throughput when using this set up versus Storage Pod 3.0.

 Backblaze has never had a problem with data throughput speed based on how we use a Storage Pod in production, but the increased throughput does dramatically reduce the amount of time it takes to sync the RAID arrays and burn in the system.
-Typically, it takes 5-6 days to do these activities when we use 4TB disk drives.
-With Storage Pod 4.0, this drops down to 1-2 days, so we can get 4.0 pods into service much quicker.
+Typically, it takes five to six days to do these activities when we use 4TB disk drives.
+With Storage Pod 4.0, this drops down to one to two days, so we can get 4.0 Pods into service much quicker.

-Direct Wire Hard Drive Connections — In previous Storage Pods, there were 9 backplanes, each supporting 5 hard drives.
-There were 9 SATA cables from the SATA cards to the backplanes and the backplane multiplexed to 5 different drives.
-With Storage Pod 4.0 each of the 45 drives has its own direct wire connector that provides power and a SATA connection for each drive.
+Direct Wire Hard Drive Connections: In previous Storage Pods, there were nine backplanes, each supporting five hard drives.
+There were nine SATA cables from the SATA cards to the backplanes and the backplane multiplexed to five different drives.
+With Storage Pod 4.0, each of the 45 drives has its own direct wire connector that provides power and a SATA connection for each drive.
 Each SATA connection goes directly back to the SATA card, the Rocket 750.
 Fifteen of the connectors are affixed to one of three cross supports in the chassis.

 The direct wire connectors have multiple benefits:

-- They are fundamentally simpler in design than the 5-drive backplanes.
+- They are fundamentally simpler in design than the five-drive backplanes.

-- By replacing the 5-drive backplanes, all of the set up and management of the 45 drives is done on the motherboard or in the SATA cards.
+- By replacing the five-drive backplanes, all of the set up and management of the 45 drives is done on the motherboard or in the SATA cards.

 - The direct wire connectors are less likely to break or burn out than the previous backplanes.

-- When a 5-drive backplane went down, we had 5 drives go offline.
-Now if a connector goes down, only 1 drive will go offline.
+- When a five-drive backplane went down, we had five drives go offline.
+Now if a connector goes down, only one drive will go offline.

-Thinner Chassis and New Side Rails — One of the byproducts of replacing the 5-drive backplanes is the reduction of the width of the chassis by 1/2 inch from 17 5/8 to 17 1/8.
+Thinner Chassis and New Side Rails: One of the byproducts of replacing the five-drive backplanes is the reduction of the width of the chassis by 1/2 inch from 17 5/8 to 17 1/8.
 This allows us to use side rails for mounting Storage Pods in our cabinets.
-The previous L-bracket rails were known to be sharp in all the wrong places and more than once drew blood from our Operations staff.
+The previous L-bracket rails were known to be sharp in all the wrong places and more than once drew blood from our operations staff.
 For them, this is the most important feature of Storage Pod 4.0.

-Faster CPU – We’ve upgrade the CPU to an i3-3240 (Ivy Bridge) from an i3-2100 (Sandy Bridge) CPU.
-This makes processing faster and when combined with the Rocket 750 cards provided the boost in throughput of 4 to 5 times we’ve experienced.
-The i3-2120 and the i3-3220 have also been tested in this environment and seem to work fine, but given they are currently either the same price or a little more expensive as the i3-3240 we are currently using that CPU.
+Faster CPU: We’ve upgrade the CPU to an i3-3240 (Ivy Bridge) from an i3-2100 (Sandy Bridge) CPU.
+This makes processing faster and when combined with the Rocket 750 cards provided the boost in throughput of four to five times we’ve experienced.
+The i3-2120 and the i3-3220 have also been tested in this environment and seem to work fine, but given they are currently either the same price or a little more expensive as the i3-3240, we are currently using that CPU.

-Boot Drive – The boot drive was moved from the side to the rear of the chassis.
+Boot Drive: The boot drive was moved from the side to the rear of the chassis.
 This was done to allow for mounting holes for the new side rails on each side of the chassis.
 This also makes the cabling a bit easier.
-The new location can support either one or two 2.5” boot drives.
+The new location can support either one or two 2.5 inch boot drives.